 You cannot acquire a firearm by any means, including as a gift, nor can you bring a firearm into Canada.
 However, you may use firearms in certain cases

-Note: If you do not have a Minor's Licence, you can still use firearms of any class so long as you are under the direct and immediate supervision of someone who is licensed to possess that class of firearm.
-This generally means that the licensed person must be close enough to you to be able to take immediate action to prevent you from doing anything with the firearm that is unsafe or against the law.
+Without a minor's licence, the minor may still use firearms of any class providing they are under the direct and immediate supervision of someone who is licensed to possess that class of firearm.
+This generally means that the licensed person must be close enough to them to take immediate action to prevent any unsafe or illegal use of the firearm.

 [Top]